-What are interrogative pronouns?
-An interrogative pronoun is used to ask questions.
+What are interrogative words?
+An interrogative word is used to ask questions.
 Wh-questions are used to ask for information about an event or a situation.
-A wh-question consists of an interrogative pronoun i.e. who, what, where, when, why followed by a verb and a noun complement.
+A wh-question consists of an interrogative word i.e. who, what, where, when, why followed by a verb and a noun complement.
 Word order is subject-verb-object.

 For example, "What's the date?", "Where are you?", "Who is he?", "When is it?", "What's the time?"